 Honeyberries are a type of fruiting honeysuckle that tastes like a cross between a blueberry and a grape.
 For cold climate gardeners, honeyberries are a dependable source of early spring fruit.
 They fruit very early, well before the first strawberries.
 They’re extremely cold hardy, growing and producing fruit where winters hit 40 below.

-They’ve become especially popular in permaculture gardens because of their low maintenance needs.
+Though they’ve been grown for hundreds of years in cold climates like eastern Europe, honeyberries are become especially popular in permaculture gardens because of their low maintenance needs.
 Early fruiting and flowering also help to provide harvests for a longer period, as well as provide good early season bee forage.

 Honeyberries (Lonicera caerulea) are also known as haskap berries, blue-berried honeysuckle or sweetberry honeysuckle.
+They’re related to honeysuckle, and that’s easy to see when you look at honeyberry flowers.

 While hardiness varies by the variety, honeyberries grow best in zones 2, 3 and 4.
 They need a cold winter dormancy each year.
 Some varieties will grow and produce in climates as warm as zone 8, but for the most part, they were bred for cold weather and that’s what they need.